Missing You (The Saturdays song)

-"Missing You" is a song by British-Irish girl group The Saturdays, from their debut extended play, Headlines!.
+"Missing You" is a song by British-Irish girl group The Saturdays from their debut extended play, Headlines!.
 Written by Alexander Kronlund and Lukas Hilbert with production from Hilbert and James Reynolds, the song was released as the EP's lead single on 8 August 2010 as a digital download and on 9 August as a CD single.
-The lyrics centre on being in a relationship where the passion has died, but still being addicted to the love that used to exist.
-It features an electropop production, incorporating elements of synthpop.
+It is an electro song whose lyrics centre on being in a relationship where the passion has died, but still being addicted to the love that used to exist.
 The group described the song as "an updated version of their sound" and was fun to record and experiment with.
 "Missing You" is more out-there than that rest of "Headlines!".

 The single received negative reviews from music critics, who criticised the auto-tuned vocals and the song's production, which lacked energy.
 An accompanying music video features scenes of the group dancing on a beach in Málaga, Spain.
-It peaked at number six on the Irish Singles Chart and number three on the UK Singles Chart, beaten by Flo Rida's "Club Can't Handle Me" feat.
-David Guetta and Eminem's "Love the Way You Lie" feat.
-Rihanna.
-It was the second time that the group had lost out to Flo Rida in chart battle although it is their fourth top-ten hit in Ireland and seventh in the UK.
-The official remix features British grime artist, rapper and songwriter Professor Green.
+It peaked at number six on the Irish Singles Chart and number three on the UK Singles Chart, beaten by Flo Rida's "Club Can't Handle Me" featuring David Guetta and Eminem's "Love the Way You Lie" featuring Rihanna.
+It was the second time that the group had lost out to Flo Rida in chart battle although it is their fourth top-ten entry in Ireland and seventh in the UK.
+The official remix features British grime artist Professor Green.

 Composition

-"Missing You" is an electropop song incorporating elements of trance and synthpop.
+"Missing You" is an electro song incorporating elements of trance.
 It was written by Lukas Hilbert and Alexander Kronlund.
 According to the group "it's about being in a relationship where the passion has gone – so you're missing that spark.
 It's quite deep, actually, for a pop song."
 The critics also agreed, calling the lyrics "surprisingly dark".
 It has also been described as "experimental" and an "updated version" of their previous sound.
 The production was described as "pretty" but "limp" as the "melody is traded for a random 'miss, missing you' refrain".
 Some of the group also make use of Auto-Tune on their vocals, mainly Frankie Sandford, whilst Mollie King uses the natural croak in her voice and Vanessa White's vocals had a nasal tone.
 White sings lead vocals on the first chorus, Healy sings lead vocals on the second chorus and Wiseman sings lead vocals on the third and final chorus.